Christmas Sugar Cookies

 Adding an egg to creamed butter and sugar mixture in a stainless steel bowl.

-Incorporate the dry ingredients: In a separate bowl, whisk together 1½ cups of all-purpose flour, 1 teaspoon of baking powder, and a pinch of salt.
-Slowly add the dry mixture to the wet ingredients and mix until a soft, slightly sticky dough forms.
+3. In a separate bowl, whisk together the flour, baking powder, and salt.
+Gradually add the dry ingredients to the wet ingredients, mixing until a soft dough forms.
+The dough should be slightly sticky but easy to handle.

-Chill the dough: Wrap the cookie dough tightly in plastic wrap and place it in the refrigerator for 30 minutes.
-This step makes the dough easier to roll and helps the cookies hold their shape while baking.
+4. Wrap the dough tightly in plastic wrap and refrigerate for 30 minutes.
+Chilling helps prevent the cookies from spreading and makes the dough easier to roll out.

 adding flour mixture to creamed butter, sugar, and egg in a mixing bowl to make Christmas sugar cookie dough.